Lindsey Vonn reignites Olympic hopes with win 79

 While Vonn has struggled, US starlet Shiffrin has become the preeminent skier on the world stage.

-Slalom specialist Shiffrin, 22, has won 10 times this season, including five in a row since January 1, to edge to 41 World Cup victories overall.
+The 22-year-old slalom specialist has won 10 times this season, including five in a row since January 1, to edge to 41 World Cup victories overall.

 But Vonn's first downhill win since January 2017 has rekindled her hopes of regaining the Olympic title she won in Vancouver in 2010.
 She missed the Sochi Winter Olympics with a knee issue.